airbytehq/airbyte/docs/integrations/destinations/oracle.md

 To use the Oracle destination, you'll need:

-* An Oracle server version 11 or above
+* An Oracle server version 18 or above
+* It's possible to use Oracle 12+ but you need to configure the table name length to 120 chars.

 ### Setup guide